 Here’s a list of the best vitamins, minerals, and nutrients that can help keep your eyes healthy for a lifetime.

-We invite you to consult with our eye doctor, Dr. Timothy S. Gibbons, to discuss which nutrients are most suited to your specific eye health and needs.
+We invite you to consult with our eye doctor, Dr. Jeffrey C. Johnson, to discuss which nutrients are most suited to your specific eye health and needs.

 Vitamins and Nutrients That Support Eye Health

 *Always best to speak with your primary care doctor before taking any vitamins or supplements, and to ensure you consume the correct dosage for your body.

 Vitamin A deficiency can cause a host of eye health issues, including dry eyes and night blindness.
 In fact, vitamin A deficiency is a leading cause of blindness worldwide.

 Vitamins A and A1, which are essential for supporting the eye’s photoreceptors (the light-sensing cells) in the retina, can be found in foods like carrots, leafy greens, egg yolks, liver, and fish.

 Eating Omega-3 rich foods like fatty fish can support eye health in a few ways.
 DHA and EPA, 2 different types of Omega-3 fatty acids, have been shown to improve retinal function and visual development.

 Omega-3 supplements can also ease dry eye symptoms.
 A randomized controlled study found that people who consumed Omega-3 supplements experienced improved tear quality, which resulted in reduced tear evaporation and increased eye comfort.